Frequently Asked Questions (FAQ)

 What are the application deadlines?

 The closing date for the receipt of all applications to the Pre-Professional Nursing program is March 1 for fall admission and November 1st for spring admission.
-Please contact the Office of Admission at http://www.hamptonu.edu/apply or 757-727-5328 or 1-800-624-3328.
+Please contact the Office of Admission athttp://www.hamptonu.edu/apply or 757-727-5328 or 1-800-624-3328.
+Applications for the Professional Nursing Program at the Hampton, VA campus is due March 15th.
+The Professional Nursing Program application for the accelerated program at the College of Virginia Beach campus is due May 15th.

 I work fulltime.
 Can I fit the coursework into my schedule?